ant358/ml-ops-template/README.md

 Fail some tests to check the CI process fails add a pytest.ini file to the root of the project add a __init__.py file to the tests folder

+## Build the docker image
+write the dockerfile and
+add a docker build step to the CI process

+## run the docker image
+add a docker run step to the CI process